harcop/phone-number-formatter/README.md

 ## 🧐 About

-Format any valid Nigeria number into international format.
+Format any valid Nigeria number into an international format.

 ### Installing